jeffreychaplin/home-gh-pages/tabletopgames/_posts/2021-01-13-dragongame.md

 ## Get It Soon

-This game will be available soon from The Game Crafter.
+This game will be available soon from [The Game Crafter](https://www.thegamecrafter.com/){:target="_blank"}.

+## The Game Crafter

+[The Game Crafter](https://www.thegamecrafter.com/){:target="_blank"} offers game designers an easy-to-use system to make a board game, card game, or custom playing cards.